 - Improve your health and wellness

-In my 40’s I started to sustain pretty frequent injuries in the gym.
-It’s just part of hitting middle age.
+In my late 30’s and early 40’s I started to sustain pretty frequent injuries in the gym.
+It’s just part of easing into middle age.
 So I had to adjust my process to avoid these workout injuries.
 And it’s also pretty simple, and it comes down to proper warm-up and dynamic stretching prior to lifting weights.
 If you do this properly, you’re unlikely to get injured.

 Stretching and proper warm-up are paramount, and I will walk you through this process on each page of this site where relevant.